-Of course, I could have given Cindy hormones to treat her perimenopausal symptoms, but that would have been a Band-Aid.
-My goal is to help you make your own hormones.
+My goal is to help you get your hormones in balance.
 And the primary way I do that is to feed your body what it needs to balance itself.
-If your gut is dysfunctional, you will not be able to absorb the micronutrients necessary to support your hypothalamus and keep your Hormones in Harmony®.
+If your gut is dysfunctional, you will not be able to absorb the micronutrients necessary to support your hypothalamus and keep your Hormones in Harmony®

 So we start with your gut.

 Just like your skin protects you from the outer environment, the lining of your gut protects you from the inside.
-Like a donut, your outside reflects your inside.
 Unlike the skin, your gut has to let nutrients in and keep toxins out.
 It’s a tall order.
 One you would think would be simple.
 Aren’t you born with a healthy gut?

 Well, if your mother had a perfectly healthy digestive tract colonized by a wide variety of beneficial bacteria, and she breastfed you for at least a year to prepare your infant intestines for the world, then yes, you probably started with a healthy gut.

-If not, we’d better focus on your gut.
+If not, we’d better focus on your gut health.